etrepum/etrepum.github.com/_posts/2013-01-11-getting-started-with-haskell.md

 * [gitit](http://gitit.net/) - a wiki backed by a git, darcs or mercurical filestore
 * [pronk](https://github.com/bos/pronk) - a HTTP load testing tool, like ab or httperf, only more modern and simpler to deal with

-For packages like pronk that aren't currently in Hackage, a cabal-dev installation will look more like this:
+For packages like pronk that aren't currently in Hackage, a sandbox installation will look more like this:

 <pre class="light bash literal-block">
-$  git clone https://github.com/bos/pronk.git /tmp/pronk-src && \
+$ git clone https://github.com/bos/pronk.git /tmp/pronk-src && pushd /tmp/pronk-src
-    (cd /tmp/pronk-src; \
-     cabal-dev install -s /usr/local/Cellar/pronk/$(git rev-parse --short HEAD)) && \
+$ version=$(git rev-parse --short HEAD)
+$ export CABAL_SANDBOX_CONFIG=/usr/local/Cellar/pronk/$version/cabal.sandbox.config
+$ cabal sandbox init --sandbox=/usr/local/Cellar/pronk/$version
+$ cabal install
-    rm -rf /tmp/pronk-src
+$ popd && rm -rf /tmp/pronk-src && unset CABAL_SANDBOX_CONFIG
 </pre>

+Use `cabal sandbox` instead of just `cabal install` to build stuff whenever possible.
+The major trade-off is that you will spend (a lot) more time compiling packages that you already have installed somewhere else (and waste some disk), but this is almost certainly a fair trade.

+We will have a further look at using Cabal sandboxes for dependency isolation of your own projects further below.

 <h1 id="configure-ghci">Configure GHCi</h1>

 `ghci` is the GHC interactive interpreter (REPL, similar to typing `python` or `irb` in a shell).
-For real documentation, see the [GHC Users Guide](http://www.haskell.org/ghc/docs/7.4.2/html/users_guide/index.html) ([Chapter 2.
-Using GHCi](http://www.haskell.org/ghc/docs/7.4.2/html/users_guide/ghci.html)) .
+For real documentation, see the [GHC Users Guide](https://downloads.haskell.org/~ghc/7.8.4/docs/html/users_guide/index.html) ([Chapter 2.
+Using GHCi][using ghci]).
 You'll be spending a lot of time there playing with your code, you probably want to set up a shorter prompt.
 It starts off looking like this:

 <pre class="light haskell literal-block">
 Prelude>